dutchfarao/Trivia/README.md

 ## Usage
 Select duration, difficulty and category of the quiz -> Answer all the questions -> Post your score!

+# Extra

+- Added a homescreen where users can select duration, difficulty and category of quiz
+- The scoreboard is sorted from high to low and also shows with what difficulty and duration the user got that actual score.
+- Beautiful in both portrait and landscape mode.

 # Screenhots